abhijeeth-babu/send-to-clapper/README.md

 ### Using `installer.py`

 The `installer.py` script sets up the native messaging host for your browser.
+Clone this repo and run the `installer.py`.

 #### General Usage
 ```bash